 Yes – Strong Value

-This is where Syzygium really shines.
-The fleshy, brightly coloured berries are a favourite of fruit-eating birds such as figbirds, currawongs, and even some parrots.
-These fruits provide a reliable seasonal food source in urban environments, supporting avian biodiversity.
+This is another area Syzygium really shines.
+The fleshy, brightly coloured berries are a favourite of fruit-eating birds such as figbirds, currawongs, and many parrots.
+These fruits provide a reliable sea-sonal food source in urban environments, supporting avian biodiversity.

 Seed Eating Birds

-The seeds inside the fleshy fruit aren’t commonly targeted by granivorous birds, and there’s little evidence that Syzygium seeds are a significant food source in their own right.
+The seeds inside the fleshy fruit aren’t commonly targeted by granivorous birds, and there’s little evidence that Syzygium seeds are a significant food source in their own right as they are encapsuled within edible fruit and designed to survive the digestive tract.
 Seed-eating birds likely benefit more indirectly through insect presence or habitat.
 Try adding Chrysocephalum and Cenchrus.

 Insectivorous Birds